-Key Takeaway #5 – (there are a number of points to consider in this key takeaway which includes 🙂
+Key Takeaway #5 – (there are several points to consider in this key takeaway which includes 🙂

 - Your comprehensive analysis should always start by correctly identifying the core priorities.
 Before trying to find the possible answers, make sure you have a thorough understanding of the key objectives.

-- Data must always be arranged and sorted in a logical manner.
+- Data must always be arranged and sorted logically.

 - Always group the key data in a mutually exclusive way.

 - Practice until you can properly approach every potential problem in a MECE way until this naturally gets to be second nature.